4 December 2019 and ongoing

 Getting a paper to completion starts with a plan.
 Whether you use someone else’s system or one of your own, I encourage starting multiple months before a deadline and frequent communication with co-authors.

 The CVPR 2020 workshop also contains many elements about writing papers that survive peer review.
+Aaron Hertzmann’s blog post discusses some of the unspoken realities of submitting papers to conferences.

 Daniel Bolnick’s post summarizes some tips gleaned from many, many people taking their lectures, defenses, and conferences online as a result of covid-19 during early 2020.
 I have used the Nancy Duarte book to help create more engaging presentations.